Help, I'm stuck in a Trump time loop. And so are you.

-On Tuesday, Axios released an interview with President Donald Trump in which he falsely claimed South Korea was lying about its coronavirus deaths, complained that the late Congressman John Lewis didn’t attend his inauguration, and once again crowned himself as the greatest president of all for Black people.
+On Tuesday, Axios released an interview with President Donald Trump in which he falsely claimed South Korea was lying about its coronavirus deaths, complained that the late Rep. John Lewis didn’t attend his inauguration, and once again crowned himself as the greatest president of all for Black people.
 Aside from the exhibitionistic shuffling of papers, the president did not depart from his usual script, although the interview was notable for the moment when he folded like a slice of Kraft American cheese after he was asked the most basic follow-up question.

 On Wednesday, I woke up and as part of my job (or so I tell myself) I quickly logged on to Twitter and saw a bunch of tweets about Trump rambling through his greatest hits in an interview.
 It was all there.
 The virus would just “go away.”
 The only reason the United States has so many coronavirus cases is because it does so much testing.
 He has been the best president for Black people.
 Wait, I thought, was the Axios interview running again and again?
 Had I missed something?
 As it turned out, this was a different interview.
 The president had done yet another star turn on the very friendly Fox & Friends.
 In doing so, yet again he reinforced the fact we were all trapped in America’s pandemic time loop, with Trump as our horrifying MC.